 To borrow a phrase from politics, microfinance appears to offer a hand-up, not a hand-out.
 It's easy to see the appeal of easily-accessible credit as a democratising force for good in the developing world, and microfinance tends to be couched in terms that emphasise this ethical, grassroots approach.
 In particular, it's often touted as a way to tear down culturally-entrenched gender barriers around financial independence.

 The problem, however, is that the reality of modern microfinance seems to be very different from these ideals.
-In 2011, Dr Duvendack, Lecturer in Development Economics at the University of East Anglia's School of International Development, was asked by the UK government's Department for International Development (DFID) to lead a team of researchers in a review of the literature surrounding microfinance.
+In 2011, Dr Duvendack, Lecturer in Development Economics at the University of East Anglia's School of Global Development*, was asked by the UK government's Department for International Development (DFID) to lead a team of researchers in a review of the literature surrounding microfinance.

 They were to assess what impact, if any, microfinance programmes have had on alleviating poverty and improving wellbeing.
 Their findings, presented in a landmark study, were damning: based on the available evidence, the impact of microfinance was zero.
 The widespread enthusiasm for microfinance appeared to be built on foundations of sand.